dterracino/essentials-vs/docs/index.md

 This feature is only enabled if a build/rebuild is **not** currently in progress.

 - **Toolbar**
-    - click the *Rebuild Solution* button on the *Yann's Essentials* toolbar
+    - click the *Rebuild Solution* button on the *VS Essentials* toolbar
     - ![Rebuild Solution (toolbar)][rebuild-solution-toolbar]
 - **Main Menu**
-    - click on the *Yann's Essentials* menu in *Visual Studio*'s main menu bar
+    - click on the *VS Essentials* menu in *Visual Studio*'s main menu bar
     - select *Rebuild Solution*
     - ![Rebuild Solution (menu)][rebuild-solution-menu]
 - **Context Menu**
     - right-click in any code window
-    - select *Yann's Essentials* in the context menu
+    - select *VS Essentials* in the context menu
     - select *Rebuild Solution*
     - ![Rebuild Solution (context)][rebuild-solution-context]
 - **Shortcut**